RayCannon/Ambiants/README.md

 When "Hex" is running on the browser, it can be in 1 of 3 modes: Live, Recording or Playback.
 Playback is only possible if the selected combatants and world have already be recorded.

+When debuging the ants neural wiring text, it is very useful to be able to exactly re-run a specific battle, to see the effect of a change.

 The INI files may need to be adjusted depending on where you place the referenced files.